Top ten things to do in Barcelona: Our Bucket List

 When you arrive at the station (there are two Monseratt stations, be sure to get off at the second stop to catch the cable car or vernacular), you have a few options to reach the summit.
 We chose to take the sky cable which was great fun and provided you’re not too averse to heights you will enjoy the views you get as you go up.
 There is also a vernacular for those not comfortable with taking the sky cart.
 Option three is to hike up the mountain.
 This is not for the faint-hearted, especially in 30 degree C heat.
 If you do decide to hike be sure to take plenty of water and appropriate footwear.
 We spoke to a pair of unprepared hikers who said it took them two hours to get to the top.

 You could easily spend a whole day seeing what the place has to offer.

 Visit and explore in awe, the legendary Sagrada Familia

 You can opt to go up the towers for better views of the city.
 There are no big platforms though.
-There’s a wire roofed 5 metre long bridge which you can fit a camera lens through and windows throughout the tower for photos and viewing.
+There’s a wire roofed 5-metre long bridge which you can fit a camera lens through and windows throughout the tower for photos and viewing.
 There’s also a spot where two people can stand on a balcony for that winning city-scape selfie.
 If you struggle with vertigo, do expect a huge ordeal down the final spiralling staircase.
-People will tell you it’s safe because you can’t fit down the hole I the middle of the stair case, but you definitely could fall and bounce off every level of the staircase in my opinion.
-Clearly Not for the faint hearted or overthinking types.
+People will tell you it’s safe because you can’t fit down the hole in the middle of the staircase, but you definitely could fall and bounce off every level of the staircase in my opinion.
+Clearly Not for the faint-hearted or overthinking types.